adamgian/minify-selectors/README.md

 				<code lang="shell">--input</code> (or <code lang="shell">-i</code>)
 			</td>
 			<td>
 				Directory to process.
-Any CSS, HTML and JS files in the given directory and sub-directories will be parsed.
+Any CSS, HTML, JS and SVG files in the given directory and sub-directories will be parsed.
 			</td>
 		</tr>
 		<tr>